Higher order Goh conditions for singular extremals of corank 1: An example of singular extremal

-Above, \enquote{locally length minimizing} means that short sub-arcs of $\g$ are length minimizing for fixed end-points.
+Above, \enquote{locally length-minimizing} means that short { enough} sub-arcs of $\g$ are length-minimizing for fixed end-points.
 Claims i) and ii) are well-known.
 In particular, claim ii) can be proved with a straightforward adaptation of Liu-Sussmann's argument for $n=2$ in \cite{LS95}.
 For $\m=3$, claim iii) is proved in \cite{BMP20} and here we prove the general case.

-We compute the intrinsic differentials of $G$ and we show that, for odd $n$, they satisfy the hypotheses of Theorem \ref{thm:Gopen}.
+We compute the $n$th intrinsic differential of $G$ and we show that, for odd $n$, it satisfies the hypotheses of Corollary \ref{REGONO} part ii).
 This implies that the extended variation map $G_J$ is open and, as a consequence, the non-minimality of $\g$.
+We will also show that the lower intrinsic differentials vanish, $\mc D_0^h G=0$ for $h<n$.

 We denote by $\g^x$ the horizontal curve with control $u=(0,1)$ and $\g^x(1)=x$, so that $\g^{\q }=\g$.
 By the formulas in \eqref{eq:vfieldsintro} for the vector fields $f_1$ and $f_2$, we find

 The \enquote{optimal flow} associated with $\gamma$ is the $1$-parameter family of diffeomorphisms $P_1^t\in C^\infty(\R^3;\R^3)$, $t\in\R$, defined by $ P_1^t(x) =\g^x(t)$.
 For fixed $x\in \R^3$, the inverse of the differential of $P_1^t$ is the map $P_1^t(x)_*^\1=P^1_t(x)_*:T_{\g^x(t)}\R^3\to T_{x }\R^3$